 Please allow up to 25 minutes for your appointment, but the laser zap itself takes less than 1 minute.

-Costs begin at $180 (NZD) for a solid 9k chain and bonding application.
+Costs begin at $180 (NZD) for a solid 9k chain and the bonding application.
 Any deposit paid will be deducted from the final payment, which is taken upon completion of each session.

 Once the bracelet is bonded on, it’s permanently attached around the wearer’s wrist.
 The solid gold used for these bracelets is durable and can last a lifetime, which is why we offer gold chains and not silver.
 The bracelets however can be removed with scissors if needed.
 BONDED by Monarc chains can be worn through airports and security scan points.

 You can view the 9k yellow or white gold, classic and diamond-set chain options here.

 Yes, absolutely.
 Please email here.
 A BONDED by Monarc gift voucher can be posted or sent via email.
 For now, BONDED by Monarc sessions take place in New Zealand and London, United Kingdom.